Fees for Research Degrees

 Master of Research

-Local students in the Master of Research are Commonwealth Supported Places (CSP) students for the first year.
-For more information, refer to the local postgraduate fees page.
+Domestic students in the Master of Research are Commonwealth Supported Places (CSP) students for the first year of the degree.
+For more information, refer to the domestic postgraduate fees page.

 Tuition fees apply for international students in the Master of Research.
 For more information, visit the international course fees page.

-Visit the Master of Research page for course-specific information about entry requirements and unique fee structure which are different to a PhD and Masters of Philosophy.
+Visit the Master of Research page for course-specific information about entry requirements and the course fee structure.

 Student Services and Amenities Fee (SSAF)

-The Student Services and Amenities Fee (SSAF) is used to fund essential campus services and facilities, and enable the University to retain funding for teaching and research.
-SSAF applies to all campus-based local and international students and is payable twice-yearly.
+The Student Services and Amenities Fee (SSAF) is used to fund essential campus services and facilities, and enables Western Sydney University to retain funding for teaching and research.
+SSAF applies to all campus-based domestic and international students and is payable twice-annually.